25 Ways to Give Thanks at Your Wedding

 Photo Credit: Ashley Brooke Designs

-22. Pay it forward and give back to your community with charitable favors.
+Give back to your community with charitable favors

 Donate to a cause that is close to your heart and include a note explaining the significance behind your choice.